gauravsaxena1983/RoboND-Perception-Project/writeup.md

 ```
 #### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 [Exercise 3 Code](https://github.com/gauravsaxena1983/RoboND-Perception-Exercises/tree/master/Exercise-3)

-In exercise we again fing the features from the models and train the data.
+In exercise 3 we follow all the steps present in Exercise 1 and 2 to find the features from the models and train the data.
 ![exercise_3_tarin_confusion_matrix][exercise_3_tarin_confusion_matrix]

-Later we added the code to predict the object and label it.
+Later we added the code to predict the object and label them and publish it back into the perception pipeline.
 ![exercise_3_object_taging][exercise_3_object_taging]
 ```
 # Exercise-3: